This page is designed to answer the following questions:

 For an individual to provide consent, they must have all the data they need to make an informed decision, including the benefits and risks.
 This should be impartial information and care workers should not include their own personal beliefs.
 In cases where an individual does not have the capacity to consent, then consent can be obtained by a representative (such as a family member), however, the decision must be made in the individuals best interests.

-Consent can be established in several ways.
+Consent can be established in several ways, including implied, verbal or written:

-Best practice is to explain what the task involves in a way that the individual you are supporting can easily understand and then ask if is okay to go ahead.
+Best practice is to explain what the task involves in a way that the individual you are supporting can easily understand and then ask if it is okay to go ahead.
 The individual may consent verbally or by gestures such as nodding or (if you are asking if they want to eat) opening their mouth.
 By having a good knowledge of their communication needs and preferences as detailed in their care plan, you will better understand how the individual gives consent.

 If consent cannot be readily established

-If, for any reason, consent cannot be established then there may be something else troubling the individual and you will have the opportunity to work with them to identify the reasons why they do not want to give their consent.
+If for any reason, consent cannot be established then there may be something else troubling the individual and you will have the opportunity to work with them to identify the reasons why they do not want to give their consent.

 Other strategies include leaving the individual for a while and trying again later or asking a co-worker to try to gain consent and carry out the task.